 Suitability:

-Also read: How to calculate CPM, CPC, CPA, CR, eCPM, eCPC, eCPA, and ROI.
+Related Read: How to calculate CPM, CPC, CPA, CR, eCPM, eCPC, eCPA, and ROI

-With the Cost Per Lead (CPL) model, the advertiser pays the publisher when the viewer looks at the advertisement, clicks it, and then takes a further step in becoming a qualified sales lead.
-This further step may mean signing up for the reward program, e-newsletter, website membership, or others.
+With the Cost Per Lead (CPL) model, the advertiser pays the publisher when the viewer looks at the ad, clicks it, and then takes further steps to become a qualified sales lead.
+This step may mean signing up for the reward program, newsletter, website membership, etc.

-Cost per Install (CPI) is an ad model utilized by mobile app advertisers.
+Cost Per Install (CPI) is a pricing model utilized by mobile app advertisers.
 In this model, the publisher gets paid only if the viewer installs the advertisers’ app.

 Pros:

-- CPL, CPA, and CPI give back the advertisers what they are paying for thus narrowing their risks.
-Hence, these models are easier to sell to the advertisers as compared to CPM or CPC.
+- CPL, CPA, and CPI give back the advertisers what they are paying, thus narrowing their risks.
+Hence, these models are easier to sell to advertisers than CPM or CPC.

-- Effective creation of CPL, CPA, or CPI ad program needs a good investment of time and resources by the advertiser as well as publishers.
+- Effective creation of CPL, CPA, or CPI ad programs needs a good investment of time and resources by the advertiser and publishers.
 Thus, it leads to the bonding of the advertiser to the publisher for a much longer time.

 - This model offers better revenue to publishers (about $3-$10 per action).